Epinova/Epinova.InRiverConnector/README.md

 # Test if it's installed correctly:

-Visit <yourSiteRoot>/inriverapi/inriverdataimport/get, with an added HTTP header `apikey: <key-from-your-settings>`.
+Visit `<yourSiteRoot>/inriverapi/inriverdataimport/get`, with an added HTTP header `apikey: <key-from-your-settings>`.
 This should return 200 OK along with a greeting.

 # Config in Episerver

-- You can now add a setting (appSettings) `InRiverPimConnector.ResourceFolderName` to set your own folder name for the imported resources.
+- You can now add a setting (appSettings) `InRiverPimConnector.ResourceFolderName` to set your own root folder name for the imported resources (media files in Episerver).
 Defaults to `ImportedResources`.

 # Changes from original connector